 Butterfly Girls Study

 The study titled ‘Using Technology to Prevent Obesity Among African American Girls’., also known as Butterfly Girls, was a culturally and developmentally appropriate obesity prevention intervention tailored to African American girls.
 It was presented as an online 8-episode program and followed a three-group randomized design: story and goal setting (treatment), story only (comparison), and waitlist control.
 The primary outcome was body mass index.
 Secondary outcomes included child diet and physical activity.
 The data is currently being examined to determine the influence of the intervention on the outcomes and moderation by socioeconomic status and severe obesity at baseline.
-This study was conducted via funds from the National Institute on Minority Health and Health Disparities grant #MD005814 (to Dr. Thompson).
+This study was conducted via funds from the National Institute on Health grant #MD005814 (to Dr. Thompson).
 More information is found on the PI of the study, Dr. Deb Thompson.

 Comparison of Body Composition Measures to Assess Childhood Obesity